FBI reviews death of Chechen man shot during Florida questioning

 Federal court officials in Boston delayed Dzhokhar Tsarnaev’s first appearance in court until July 10, when he will face a probable cause hearing on charges that carry the possibility of the death penalty.

-Additional reporting by Thomas Grove in Moscow and Kevin Gray in Miami; Editing by David Adams, Tom Brown, G Crosse
+Additional reporting by Thomas Grove in Moscow; editing by David Adams, Tom Brown, G Crosse